AXLearn: Modular, Hardware-Agnostic Large Model Training

 \parab{\sys (ours)} In \sys, RoPE and MoE are strictly encapsulated. \autoref{sec:compiler} provides a 10-line code snippet to integrate both features into any experiment config.
 Internally we use such a code snippet to configure over 1,000 experiments to use RoPE, MoE, or both.
 As we scale the number of modules or RoPE or MoE variants, we require no changes to any existing interfaces, achieving constant LoC-Complexity.

-\parab{Megatron-LM} Megatron-LM makes a notable attempt to apply composition via transformer ``submodules''.
-However, it does not apply composition \textit{strictly}, as the constructor of each model ``flattens'' RoPE-specific configs.
-For each of $M$ new RoPE variants, one must modify $O(N)$ constructor signatures.
-Thus, LoC-complexity(RoPE) scales with $O(NM)$.
+\parab{Other Systems} All other systems we have studied require $O(NM)$ to incorporate RoPE and MoE, with the following exceptions.
 Like \sys, Megatron-LM defines a MoE layer in place of the standard MLP.
 However, each \text{MLP} introduces MoE-specific fields in its signature, so that any module composing a linear submodule incurs at least one LoC change for MoE-specific arguments.
 This scales with $O(N)$.